sagarhingal/blockchain_go/README.md

 go run ./cmd/cli
 ```

-The server exposes three endpoints:
+The server exposes four endpoints:

 - `POST /transaction` – add a new transaction block using JSON payload `{"from":"Alice","to":"Bob","amount":5}`.
 - `GET /chain` – retrieve the full chain.
 - `GET /validate` – verify the chain integrity.
+- `GET /swagger.json` – retrieve an OpenAPI specification for the API.

 Example usage with `curl`: